sergiomontey/Project-Nio-Learn/README.md

 evaluation purposes only.

 RESTRICTIONS:
-- No commercial use without explicit written permission from MONTEYcodes
+- No commercial use without explicit written permission from MonteyAI LLC
 - No redistribution, modification, or derivative works
 - No reverse engineering or decompilation
 - No use in production environments without valid license